Sugar industry

 Sugar is used for soft drinks, sweetened beverages, convenience foods, fast food, candy, confectionery, baked products, and other sweetened foods.
 Sugarcane is used in the distillation of rum.
 Sugarcane produces several valuable byproducts that play a significant role in supporting economic growth.

-Globally in 2018, around 185 million tons of sugar was produced, led by India with 35.9 million tons, followed by Brazil and Thailand.
+Globally in 2018, around 185 million tonnes of sugar was produced, led by India with 35.9 million tonnes, followed by Brazil and Thailand.
 There are more than 123 sugar-producing countries, but only 30% of the produce is traded on the international market.

 Global players

 The top 10 sugar-producing companies based on production in 2010: